erlendaakre/wp-merchant/README.md

   the following goal *"Allowing a merchant to create a new simple offer".*
 * The API created for the Merchant is more extensive than required by the task, and allows for general use of the merchant/offer/item system if there are multiple merchants.
 * An offer does not have it's own description, but the item that is part of the offer does.
-* Item and Offer are separate entities, Items are not directly tied to Merchants, for a real system they might be tied to Merchants or left unattached.
+* Item and Offer are separate entities, Items are not directly tied to Merchants, for a real system they might be tied to Merchants or left independent.